syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 {% endtabs %}

-## Adding a text encoding to the PdfStandardFont

-The following code sample shows how to add a text encoding using the standard PDF fonts by initializing PdfFont class as PdfStandardFont class.

-{% tabs %}

-{% highlight c# %}

-//Create a new PDF document.
-PdfDocument document = new PdfDocument();

-//Adding a new page to the PDF document.
-PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
-PdfGraphics graphics = page.Graphics;

- //Create a new PDF standard font instance.
-PdfStandardFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

-//Set the text encoding.
-font.SetTextEncoding(Encoding.GetEncoding("Windows-1250"));

-//Draw string to a PDF page.
-graphics.DrawString("äÖíßĆŇ", font, PdfBrushes.Black, PointF.Empty);

-//Save the PDF document.
-document.Save("Output.pdf");

-//Close the PDF document.
-document.Close(true);

-{% endhighlight %}

-{% highlight vb.net %}

-'Create a new PDF document.
-Dim document As PdfDocument =  New PdfDocument()

-'Adding a new page to the PDF document.
-Dim page As PdfPage =  document.Pages.Add()

-'Create PDF graphics for the page.
-Dim graphics As PdfGraphics =  page.Graphics

- 'Create a new PDF standard font instance.
-Dim font As PdfStandardFont =  New PdfStandardFont(PdfFontFamily.Helvetica,12)

-'Set the text encoding.
-font.SetTextEncoding(Encoding.GetEncoding("Windows-1250"))

-'Draw string to a PDF page.
-graphics.DrawString("äÖíßCN", font, PdfBrushes.Black, PointF.Empty)

-'Save the PDF document.
-document.Save("Output.pdf")

-'Close the PDF document.
-document.Close(True)

-{% endhighlight %}

-{% highlight UWP %}

-//Create a new PDF document.
-PdfDocument document = new PdfDocument();

-//Adding a new page to the PDF document.
-PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
-PdfGraphics graphics = page.Graphics;

- //Create a new PDF standard font instance.
-PdfStandardFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

-//Set the text encoding.
-font.SetTextEncoding(Encoding.GetEncoding("Windows-1250"));

-//Draw string to a PDF page.
-graphics.DrawString("äÖíßĆŇ", font, PdfBrushes.Black, PointF.Empty);

-//Save the document.
-MemoryStream stream = new MemoryStream();
-document.Save(stream);

-//Close the PDF document.
-document.Close(true);

-//Save the stream as a PDF document file in the local machine.
-Refer to the PDF or UWP section for the respective code samples.
-Save(stream, "Output.pdf");

-{% endhighlight %}

-{% highlight ASP.NET Core %}

-//Create a new PDF document.
-PdfDocument document = new PdfDocument();

-//Adding a new page to the PDF document
-PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
-PdfGraphics graphics = page.Graphics;

- //Create a new PDF standard font instance.
-PdfStandardFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

-//Set the text encoding.
-font.SetTextEncoding(Encoding.GetEncoding("Windows-1250"));

-//Draw string to a PDF page.
-graphics.DrawString("äÖíßĆŇ", font, PdfBrushes.Black, PointF.Empty);

-//Creating the stream object.
-MemoryStream stream = new MemoryStream();

-//Save the document into stream. document.Save(stream);

-//If the position is not set to '0,' then the PDF will be empty. stream.Position = 0;

-//Close the document.
-document.Close(true);

-//Defining the ContentType for a PDF file. string contentType = "application/pdf";

-//Define the file name.
-string fileName = "Output.pdf";

-//Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

-{% endhighlight %}

-{% highlight Xamarin %}

-//Create a new PDF document.
-PdfDocument document = new PdfDocument();

-//Adding a new page to the PDF document.
-PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
-PdfGraphics graphics = page.Graphics;

- //Create a new PDF standard font instance.
-PdfStandardFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

-//Set the text encoding.
-font.SetTextEncoding(Encoding.GetEncoding("Windows-1250"));

-//Draw string to PDF page.
-graphics.DrawString("äÖíßĆŇ", font, PdfBrushes.Black, PointF.Empty);

-//Save the document to the stream.
-MemoryStream stream = new MemoryStream();
-document.Save(stream);

-//Close the document.
-document.Close(true);

-stream.Position = 0;

-//Save the stream into a PDF file

-//The operation in save under the Xamarin varies between Windows Phone, Android, and iOS platforms.
-Please refer to the PDF or Xamarin section for respective code samples.

-if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
-{
-    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Output.pdf", "application/pdf", stream);
-}
-else
-{
-    Xamarin.Forms.DependencyService.Get<ISave>().Save("Output.pdf", "application/pdf", stream);
-}

-{% endhighlight %}

-{% endtabs %}

 ## Creating a multicolumn PDF document

 Essential PDF allows you to create multi-column text in PDF document by using [PdfTextElement](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfTextElement.html) class.
 The following code example illustrates the same.